wolffe/fx-builder/readme.txt

 == Description ==

-**FX Builder** is a new page builder plugin that provides visual columns in the post editor without using shortcodes.
-From the setting page, you can enable it for posts, pages, and custom post types.
+**FX Builder** is a page builder plugin that provides visual columns in the post editor without using shortcodes.
+From the settings page, you can enable it for posts, pages, and custom post types.
 There is no vendor lock-in.

 **Features:**

 1. Super simple to use.
-1. Visual columns in the post editor.
+2. Visual columns in the post editor.
-1. If you disable the plugin, you content is not lost.
+3. If you disable the plugin, you content is not lost.
-1. Settings to enable/disable for each post type.
+4. Settings to enable/disable for each post type.
-1. 1-4 columns supported.
+5. 1-4 columns supported.
-1. Free, Open Source, GPL v3.0 or later license. :) Use it to make something cool.
+6. Free, Open Source, GPL v3.0 or later license.
+Use it to make something cool :)

 == Installation ==